renspringlea/ryba.ren/index.markdown

 * Dead Collections (Isaac Fellman) [fiction]
 * Thrust (Rachel Spangler) [fiction]
 * Schuss (E. J. Noyes) [fiction]
-* The Dead Sea Scrolls: A Very Short Introduction (Timothy Lim)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 I do not use generative AI to write (exceptions are clearly labelled).*